mouadd9/CommandLineGame_NodeJS/README.md

 This file defines the `Field` class, which includes methods for generating the field, printing the field, and moving the player within the field.

-## Contributing

-1. Fork the repository.
-2. Create a new branch:

-    sh

-    Copy code

-    `git checkout -b feature-branch-name`

-3. Make your changes and commit them:

-    sh

-    Copy code

-    `git commit -m 'Add some feature'`

-4. Push to the branch:

-    sh

-    Copy code

-    `git push origin feature-branch-name`

-5. Submit a pull request.